nilshenrich/DS18B20_cpp/README.md

 ```

 Now the include file ds18b20.h lies in /usr/local/include\
-and the lib files lie in /usr/local/lib
+and the static library files lie in /usr/local/lib

 ### Error help

-If you get a compiler error because not found include files in you project that uses this DS18B20 library, adding the compiler search path "/usr/local/include" may fix it.\
+If you get a compiler error because not found include files in you project that uses the DS18B20 library, adding the compiler search path "/usr/local/include" may fix it.\
 If you get a linker error, adding the linker search path "/usr/local/lib" and the linker flag "-lds18b20" may fix it.

 If you get a runtime error like this:
 ```
 error while loading shared libraries: libds18b20.so.1: cannot open shared object file: No such file or directory
 ```
-runnig this command can solve it:
+running this command can solve it:
 ```console
 sudo /sbin/ldconfig -v
 ```